ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 * Given enough time, it's assumed NTs would build both for the product.
 * Adaptive layouts are introduced, however NTs will only have time to optimize for one.
-* It's an intentional design decisions which direction the app goes.
+* It's an intentional design decision which direction the app goes.
 NTs can explore this with their paper prototypes.
-* See the document for more detailed on how this is framed.
+* See the [document](https://github.com/tnt-summer-academy/Curriculum/blob/master/Reference/Product%20decks/2.1%20-%20Prototype%20and%20test.pdf) for more details on how this is framed.

-3 options methods are covered - paper, PowerPoint, and Figma.
+3 options of prototyping methods are covered - Paper, PowerPoint, and Figma.
 Everyone will start with paper prototypes, though there's an extra barrier to sharing virtually.
 Taking a picture and putting in a PPT slide or viewing as a slide show can work well.
-It's not a requirement to use a different method at all through program.
+It's not a requirement to use a different method at all through the program.
 Teams can experiment with PPT mock ups, a great option for sharing virtually.
 Others, especially with an interest in design might try out Figma.
 A few notes on Figma:

-* This is great if it builds on the teams experience.
+* This is great if it builds on the team's experience.
 It shouldn't be a replacement for engineering contributions to the project or come at the cost of engineering work.
 * NTs can create a free Figma account.
 There are limits to sharing projects and the number of projects.
 * Figma should be a last step after the team has landed an MVP plan.

 This week all NTs will create paper prototypes and then test with people they live with if possible.
 If not possible to test locally, encourage taking pictures and setting up remote testing with other NTs or coaches.
 Like in ideation, paper and drawing this is a quick way to express ideas, especially when there are open questions and teams are still refining.

 * Some individuals and teams will want to jump to high-fidelity quickly.
 Low-fidelity comes first for faster iteration.
-* Even if this isn't a favorite part of the design sprint, everyone should be creating walktrhoughs and contributing to the interview guide.
+* Even if this isn't a favorite part of the design sprint, everyone should be creating walkthroughs and contributing to the user interview guide.
 * Ask what tasks the NTs will define to walk someone through their prototype or see where they are in the process.
 * No additional product topics tomorrow.
 Time can be spent on finishing paper prototypes and usability testing.